resi-labs-ai/resi-labs-api/MINER_VALIDATOR_TESTING_GUIDE.md

 # 3. Install requirements
 pip install bittensor requests

-# 4. Test your setup
+# 4. Test your setup (you'll be prompted for password only once)
 python test_mainnet_s3_auth.py --wallet YOUR_WALLET_NAME --hotkey YOUR_HOTKEY_NAME

+# Optional: Check validator status only
+python test_mainnet_s3_auth.py --wallet YOUR_WALLET_NAME --hotkey YOUR_HOTKEY_NAME --validator-check-only
 ```

 ## 📋 What You Need